Jahan Shah

-Muzaffar al-Din Jahan Shah ibn Yusuf (جهان شاه; Cahanşah جهان شاه; 1397 in Khoy or 1405 in Mardin – 30 October or 11 November 1467 in Bingöl)) was the leader of the Qara Qoyunlu Oghuz Turkic tribal confederacy in Azerbaijan and Arran who reigned c.
+Muzaffar al-Din Jahan Shah ibn Yusuf (جهان شاه; Cahanşah جهان شاه; 1397 in Khoy or 1405 in Mardin – 30 October or 11 November 1467 near Bingöl) or Abu al-Muzaffar Jahan Shah was the leader of the Qara Qoyunlu Oghuz Turkic tribal confederacy in Azerbaijan and Arran who reigned c.
 1438 – 1467.
 During his reign he managed to expand the Qara Qoyunlu's territory to its largest extent, including Eastern Anatolia, most of present-day Iraq, central Iran, and even eventually Kerman.
 He also conquered neighbouring states.
 He was one of the greatest rulers of the Qara Qoyunlu.
 He was also allegedly fond of drinking and entertainment.
 During his reign Jahan Shah had the Gökmedrese and Muzafferiye theological schools constructed in his capital city Tabriz.

-During reign of Qara Yusuf
+Early life

-He was sent to retake Soltaniyeh and Qazvin just before his father's death.
+Jahan Shah was the son of Qara Yusuf.
+He had several brothers, some of whom ruled the Qara Qoyunlu before him: Pirbudag (r.1411–1414), Ispend bin Yusuf, Iskander (r.1421–1429, 1431-1436), Abu Said (r.1430).
+Jahan Shah was sent to retake Soltaniyeh and Qazvin just before his father's death.

 During reign of Qara Iskander

 Around 1420 Jahan Shah married the daughter of Alexios IV of Trebizond and Theodora Kantakouzene, part of the agreement being that Alexius would continue paying to the Qara Qoyunlu the tribute that Trebizond had formerly paid to Timur.
 During the reign of his brother Qara Iskander (1420–36), as a potential rival to the throne, Jahan Shah’s life was not safe and he took refuge with his other brother Ispend who was ruling Baghdad.
 In 1436 he obtained the help of the Timurid ruler Shah Rukh to defeat Qara Iskander and seize the throne for himself.
 Having been helped to power by Shah Rukh he ruled at first as a vassal of the Timurids.
 He was also adopted by Goharshad Begum and crowned on 19 April 1438, along taking epithet "Muzaffar al-Din".